This proposal can be very risky for a country that needs reconstruction

 If it is true that dollarization in Venezuela would curb hyperinflation and the central bank would be left without the possibility of printing inorganic notes, this is a measure that affects the growth of the economy at a time when the country needs to be rebuilt.

-The loss of an exchange rate to offset external shocks, is also joined by the need for a very high fiscal responsibility to denominate the dollarization at 100%, taking into account that the candidate Henri Falcón has referred to a "voluntary" dollarization .
+The loss of an exchange rate to offset external shocks, is also joined by the need for a very high fiscal responsibility to denominate the dollarization at 100%, taking IGNORE INTO account that the candidate Henri Falcón has referred to a "voluntary" dollarization .

 The report of the Latin American Institute of Social Investigations "Why is dollarization more a straitjacket than a salvation?"
 Refers to the fact that dollarization would only make sense in: